mattadatta/cv/README.md

 # Curriculum Vitae

-The CV of Matthew C. Brown.
+The TypeScript source code for the CV of Matthew C. Brown.

 Written in TypeScript with React and TailwindCSS.